Diageo (LON:DGE) PT Set at GBX 4,350 by JPMorgan Chase & Co.

-Diageo (LON:DGE – Get Rating) received a GBX 4,350 ($56.68) price target from JPMorgan Chase & Co. in a research note issued on Wednesday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price target suggests a potential upside of 9.70% from the company’s previous close.
+Diageo (LON:DGE – Get Rating) has been assigned a GBX 4,350 ($56.60) price target by JPMorgan Chase & Co. in a research note issued on Tuesday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price objective indicates a potential upside of 12.07% from the company’s previous close.

-DGE has been the subject of several other research reports.
-Morgan Stanley reissued an “overweight” rating on shares of Diageo in a report on Wednesday, March 9th.
-UBS Group set a GBX 4,300 ($56.03) price target on shares of Diageo in a report on Wednesday, February 2nd.
-Barclays boosted their price target on shares of Diageo from GBX 4,770 ($62.16) to GBX 4,800 ($62.55) and gave the company an “overweight” rating in a report on Tuesday, February 1st.
-Jefferies Financial Group set a GBX 4,400 ($57.34) price objective on shares of Diageo in a research note on Tuesday, April 5th.
-Finally, Sanford C. Bernstein set a GBX 3,930 ($51.21) price objective on shares of Diageo in a research note on Friday, January 28th.
-One analyst has rated the stock with a sell rating, six have given a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Diageo currently has an average rating of “Hold” and an average target price of GBX 4,138.67 ($53.93).
+Several other research analysts have also weighed in on the stock.
+Kepler Capital Markets set a GBX 4,000 ($52.04) price objective on shares of Diageo in a research note on Thursday, January 20th.
+Barclays boosted their price objective on shares of Diageo from GBX 4,770 ($62.06) to GBX 4,800 ($62.45) and gave the stock an “overweight” rating in a research note on Tuesday, February 1st.
+Deutsche Bank Aktiengesellschaft restated a “buy” rating on shares of Diageo in a research note on Tuesday, February 8th.
+Sanford C. Bernstein set a GBX 3,930 ($51.13) price objective on shares of Diageo in a research note on Friday, January 28th.
+Finally, Berenberg Bank restated a “hold” rating and set a GBX 3,900 ($50.74) price objective on shares of Diageo in a research note on Friday, January 21st.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and eight have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Diageo presently has a consensus rating of “Hold” and a consensus price target of GBX 4,138.67 ($53.85).

 About Diageo (Get Rating)